+And with the cars never too far from the barriers, there is even a thrilling hint of danger.
 Hosted each year at the Circuit de Monaco and run since 1929, the Monaco Grand Prix is considered to be the most prestigious motorsport event in the world.

-The Grand Prix weekend sees scores of spectators crowd around the Monaco Circuit on temporary grandstands, balconies, and rooftops.
-Yachts fill the harbour as celebrities arrive to take their share of the action.
+The Grand Prix weekend sees scores of spectators crowd around the Monaco Circuit on temporary grandstands, balconies and rooftops.
+Yachts fill the harbour as celebrities arrive to take in their share of the action.